mal-coder/movie-api-easy/README.md

 The reason for using a framework is to facilitate the very creation of the API and later on it's maintenance and possible extension.

-By taking the advantage of working, richly documented, constantly updated solutions which are supported by a huge community we can focus on the very core of our tasks - creating the part of the application containing logic for the business objectives and delivering reliable solutions faster.
+By taking the advantage of working, secure, richly documented, constantly updated solutions which are supported by a huge community we can focus on the very core of our tasks - creating the part of the application containing logic for the business objectives and delivering reliable solutions faster.